h2oai/h2o-3/h2o-docs/src/product/data-science/maxrglm.rst

 MAXR method
 ~~~~~~~~~~~

-This method begins by finding the one-variable model producing the highest :math:`R^2`.
-Next, the variable that yields the greatest increase in :math:`R^2` is added.

-Once the two-variable model is obtained, each of the variables in the model is compared to each variable not in the model.
-For each comparison, the MAXR method determines if removing one variable and replacing it with the other variable increases :math:`R^2`.
-After comparing all possible switches, the MAXR method makes the switch that produces the largest increase in :math:`R^2`.
+The MAXR method starts with the one-variable model that produces the highest :math:`R^2` and adds the variable that gives the greatest increase to :math:`R^2`.
+This creates the two-variable model.
+Within this second model, each variable in the model is compared to each variable not in the model to determine if the replacement or removal of any variable will increase :math:`R^2`.
+Any switch determined to increase :math:`R^2` is then made.

-Comparisons begin again, and the process continues until the MAXR method finds that no switch could increase :math:`R^2`.
-Therefor, the two-variable model that's achieved is the "best" two-variable model the technique could find, the "best" three-variable model, and so forth.
+This process continues until MAXR determines that no further switch could further increase :math:`R^2`.
+This is how it determines the best of each x-variable model.

 H2O MaxRGLM
 ~~~~~~~~~~~